-Many cultures make use of the idea of a living tree that can somehow used to make wishes.
+Many different cultures have the idea that a special kind of tree can somehow make wishes come true.
 Distinguished by their type, appearance or potion these trees are filled with messages or tokens representing the petitioner's heart's desire.
 In different cultures wishing tree are ascribed with the ability to bring good healthy or fertility.

 In this hub I will collect the locations of old or important wishing trees to assist people who might like to visit them.
 The types described below include: British money trees, paper and cloth wishes, other wishing trees, art trees, and symbolic trees such as wedding trees.